neutrinojs/neutrino/docs/creating-presets.md

 Neutrino exposes events for various stages of the build process your preset can hook into **if necessary**.

-- `prestart`: Triggered prior to creating a development bundle or launching a dev server.
+- `prestart`: Triggered before creating a development bundle or launching a dev server.
 - `start`: Triggered after the development bundle has finished or the dev server has been stopped.
-- `prebuild`: Triggered prior to creating a production build.
+- `prebuild`: Triggered before creating a production build.
 - `build`: Triggered after the production build has completed.
-- `pretest`: Triggered prior to invoking any test runners.
+- `pretest`: Triggered before invoking any test runners.
 - `test`: Triggered when test runners can start, or after they have all completed.

 _Example: Log to the console when a build finishes._